 Mohammed Daoud Khan overthrew his cousin, King Zahir Shah in a coup d’état.
 The 1973 coup was supported by a minority political party known as the People’s Democratic Party of Afghanistan (PDPA).
 Thus the first Republic of Afghanistan was established.

-Upon becoming president, Mohammed Daoud was of the opinion that closer ties and military support from the Soviet Union would allow Afghanistan to end that one issue which has always been a thorn on the side of Afghan politics – the Durand Line.
+Upon becoming president, Mohammed Daoud was of the opinion that closer ties and military support from the Soviet Union would allow Afghanistan to end that one issue that has always been a thorn on the side of Afghan politics – the Durand Line.

 Historically Pashtun lands had been conceded to the British Empire, following the Anglo-Afghan wars.
 Upon the Independence of India, the lands had passed into the newly created state of Pakistan.
-These lands were separated from Afghanistan by the Durand line and as such taking those lands back have always been dream of many Afghan politicians, that is, to take control of Pashtun lands in northwest Pakistan.
+These lands were separated from Afghanistan by the Durand line and as such taking those lands back have always been a dream of many Afghan politicians, that is, to take control of Pashtun lands in northwest Pakistan.
 However, Daoud was committed to a policy of non-alignment, as he knew that allowing any form of Soviet interference would allow them to dictate Afghanistan’s foreign policy, and relations between the two countries eventually deteriorated.

 Under the secular government of Daoud, factionalism and rivalry developed in the PDPA, with two main factions being the Parcham and Khalq factions.
 On 17 April 1978, a prominent member of the Parcham, Mir Akbar Khyber, was murdered.
 Although the government issued a statement deploring the assassination, Nur Mohammad Taraki of the PDPA charged that the government itself was responsible, a belief that was shared by much of the Kabul populace.
 PDPA leaders apparently feared that Daoud was planning to purge them.